Supermac30/CTF-Stuff/PicoCTF/Roulette/README.md

 This function reads only digits and stops when the digits stop appearing.
 It is also impossible to input a number longer than LONG_MAX because of the check which means no integer overflow.

 At first I thought the bug had something to do with the getchar() function, but then I realised that the check to stop an integer overflow happens after variable l changes.
 Boom!
 We have found the second bug.
-By inputing a number the same length as LONG_MAX but is infact larger we can easily overflow the integer and return a negative number.
+By inputing a number the same length as LONG_MAX but is in fact larger we can easily overflow the integer and return a negative number.

 This is useful because a negative number would pass the check on line 61:
 ```C